-- Add 1 cup butter and 2 1/2 cups Domino® Granulated Sugar into the bowl of a stand mixer.
+- Add 1 cup butter and 2 1/2 cups sugar into the bowl of a stand mixer.
 Mix on high for 1 minute with a whisk attachment until the mixture becomes light in color.

 - Add in 4 large eggs, two at a time.
 Mix on medium high until they're fully incorporated.

 - In a separate bowl, whisk together 1 cup of hot coffee, 1 cup of buttermilk, 1 cup of baking cocoa and 1 tsp of vanilla extract until no clumps remain.

 - Next, mix 1 cup of self-rising cake flour into the butter/egg mixture on a low speed.
 Scrape the sides of the bowl with a rubber spatula to ensure the flour is fully incorporated.

 - Pour in half of the buttermilk/cocoa mixture and mix on a low speed.